 Learning Disabilities

-We offer annual health checks to people with a learning disability:
+We offer health checks once a year to people with a learning disability:

 - People with learning disabilities are at higher risk of poor physical or mental health.